 Freeway lids are growing in popularity as an urban design solution for the challenges and opportunities by sunken city freeways.
 While Freeway Park, opened in 1976, is often cited as the earliest example, similar projects in New York and California preceded it and Philadelphia opened two other lid parks the same year.
 Lid projects are not necessarily just used to create parks, but also convention centers, government offices, housing, and commercial spaces.
 Within the last decade the idea has accelerated, and there now nearly three dozen completed projects across the United States and at least another dozen proposed or in the planning and design stages.

-The map below illustrates the prevelance of freeway lids across the country.
-Red dots are completed projects, and green dots are proposed.
-Click a dot for details about a project.
+The map below illustrates the location and key data points for freeway lids across the country.
+Green icons are completed projects, and orange icons are proposed or actively in-progress.
+Click an icon for details about a project.
 You can switch to satellite view on the bottom of the sidebar.

 The selected case studies listed below (in no particular order) represent the best completed and planned projects around the nation.
 They provide inspiration for design, data for cost estimating and engineering, and prove that freeway lids have been done before and can be done again right here in Seattle.
 More information about lids completed and planned in the Puget Sound region can be found on the History page.

 Know of a case study we should review?
 Contact us!

 Pittsburgh, PA / Under Construction / 1.2 acres (lid); 3 acres (including solid ground) / $32 million

 A new three-acre park is being built on top of I-579, the freeway that divides downtown Pittsburgh, and despite the pandemic, it’s on schedule to open in November 2021!